- Russian-Turkey Natural Gas Pipeline (West Line)

-In order to meet the rising natural gas demand of Turkey, negotiations were held with the Azerbaijan Government and Shah Deniz Consortium, which has developed Shah Deniz field of Azerbaijan, and an agreement was signed on October 25, 2011 envisaging the supply of 6 billion m3 Azeri gas annually to Turkey starting from 2018.
-In addition, for transportation of 10 billion m3 Azerbaijani gas to Europe through Turkey via a newly constructed pipeline, an Intergovernmental Agreement between Azerbaijan and Turkey and a Host Governmental Agreement annex to the Intergovernmental Agreement between Government of Turkey and Project Company has been signed regarding Trans Anatolian Natural Gas Pipeline, TANAP, on 26 June 2012.
-With these agreements, legal infrastructure has been established to ensure the realization of TANAP Project.
+In order to meet the rising natural gas demand of Turkey, negotiations were conducted with the Azerbaijan Government and Shah Deniz Consortium that has been developing Shah Deniz field of Azerbaijan.
+An agreement concerning supply of 6 billion m3 Azeri gas annually to Turkey starting from 2018 was signed on October 25, 2011.
+In addition, for transit of 10 billion m3 Azerbaijani gas to Europe through Turkey via a newly constructed pipeline, Intergovernmental Agreement concerning Trans Anatolian Natural Gas Pipeline (TANAP) System between Turkey and Azerbaijan and a Host Governmental Agreement, which is annex to the Intergovernmental Agreement, between Turkey and the Project Company were signed on 26 June 2012.
+With these agreements, legal framework has been established to ensure the realization of TANAP Project.

-In order to bring the gas to be produced in Azerbaijan to Turkey and Europe through Turkey, final investment decisions of the The Shah Deniz Phase II development, the Southern Caucasus Pipeline Expansion Project (SCPX), TANAP and the Trans Adriatic Natural Gas Pipeline with total investment of 45 billion Dollars were taken at a ceremony held in Baku in December 2013.
+In order to bring the gas to be produced in Azerbaijan to Turkey and through Turkey to Europe, final investment decision of the Shah Deniz Phase II development, the Southern Caucasus Pipeline Expansion (SCPX) Project, TANAP and the Trans Adriatic Pipeline with an overall investment cost of 45 billion Dollars were taken at the ceremony held in Baku in December 2013.
 Turkey has a share of 19% in Shah Deniz Phase II and South Caucasus Pipeline Expansion Project through TPAO and 30% in TANAP Project through BOTAŞ.
-Thus, Turkey plays an active role in all of the processes from the production of natural gas to the supply to the end user at uninterrupted and appropriate conditions.
+Thus, Turkey plays an active role in the gas supply chain from the wellhead to the end user.

-With the TANAP Project, the construction of a pipeline with a capacity of 32 billion m3 per year and a length of 1,850 km to reach the Greece border from Georgia border is planned.
-The activities related to the project are carried out by TANAP Doğal Gaz İletim A.Ş.
-BOTAS has 30 percent share, SOCAR has 58 percent share and BP has 12 percent share in TANAP Doğal Gaz iletim A.Ş.
+1,850 km long pipeline with a capacity of 32 billion m3 per year is planned to reach the Greece border from Georgia.
+The activities related to the project are carried out by TANAP Doğalgaz İletim A.Ş. in which BOTAS has 30% share, SOCAR 58% and BP 12%.

-The groundbreaking ceremony of the project was held in Kars on 17 March 2015 and hosted by President of the Republic of Turkey with the participation of many countries, especially United States of America and European Union, at prime ministerial and ministerial level.
-Within the scope of the project, the first gas flow to Turkey via the pipeline is planned to be achieved in 2018.
-As for Europe, it is projected that gas supply will start at the year 2020.
+The groundbreaking ceremony of the project was held in Kars on 17 March 2015 and hosted by the President of the Republic of Turkey with the participation of many countries, especially United States of America and European Union, at prime ministerial and ministerial level.
+On June 12, 2018, the inauguration ceremony of the project was held in Eskişehir/Seyitgazi and again hosted by the President of the Republic of Turkey with the participation of heads of states, prime ministers and ministers of energy of several countries, executives of energy companies and senior bureaucrats. the first gas flow to Turkey was started at the end of June.
+It is projected that gas supply to Europe will start in 2020.

 TURKSTREAM GAS PIPELINE PROJECT

-In order to provide political support for the TurkStream Gas Pipeline Project and to determine the technical, economic and legal framework, The Intergovernmental Agreement between the Government of the Republic of Turkey and the Government of the Russian Federation on the TurkStream Gas Pipeline was signed in Istanbul on October 10, 2016 in the presence of the President of the Republic of Turkey and President of the Russian Federation.
-Internal legal procedures required for entry into force of the Agreement are completed in both countries.
+In order to provide political support for the TurkStream Gas Pipeline Project and to establish the technical, economic and legal framework, The Intergovernmental Agreement concerning TurkStream Gas Pipeline between the Government of the Republic of Turkey and the Government of the Russian Federation was signed in Istanbul on October 10, 2016 in the presence of the President of the Republic of Turkey and President of the Russian Federation.
+Internal legal procedures required for entry into force of the Agreement were completed in both countries.

-TurkStreeam Gas Pipeline Project is a new pipeline system running from Russian Federation through Black Sea to receiving terminal on the Black Sea coast of our country and further across the territory of the Republic of Turkey up to the borders with its neighbouring states with two parallel pipelines with each having an annual capacity of 15.75 billion m3.
+TurkStream Gas Pipeline Project is a new gas pipeline system with a maximum capacity of 31.5 billion m3 per annum for two lines, each having 15.75 billion m3 per annum, which run from Russian Federation through Black Sea to the receiving terminal on the Black Sea coast of our country and further across the territory of the Republic of Turkey up to the borders with its neighboring states.

-The natural gas disputes between the Russian Federation and Ukraine over the past years have caused the supply of gas from the West Line to Turkey to be cut off from time to time and this situation jeopardizes the security of the energy supply of Turkey, especially in the winter months.
-Within the scope of TurkStream, upon the commissioning of pipeline to be constructed solely to supply gas to Turkey, 14 billion cubic meters of gas purchased from West Line will be delivered to Turkey via TurkStream without any change of terms and conditions of existing contracts.
-Thus, it will be ensured that the gas transported directly from Russian Federation to Turkey without the use of the transmission system of another country will not be exposed to possible interruptions from third parties.
+The natural gas disputes between the Russian Federation and Ukraine over the past years have caused the supply of gas from the West Line to Turkey to be cut off from time to time and this situation jeopardizes the security of the energy supply of Turkey, especially during winter.
+Within the scope of TurkStream, upon the commissioning of pipeline to be constructed solely to supply gas to Turkey, 14 billion m3 of gas purchased from delivered through West Line will be delivered to Turkey via TurkStream without any change in the terms and conditions of existing contracts.
+Thus, it will be ensured that the gas transported directly from Russian Federation to Turkey without the use of the transmission system of another country will not be exposed to possible interruptions caused by third parties.